AkaiBaraue/trackman-data-engineer-design-challenge/README.md

 The solution needs to read data from multiple different tables in `trackman-backend` and ingest that data into both `dataengineering-db` and `trackman-lake` with a delay of no more than 30 and 60 minutes respectively.

 The solution should also take into account that more data soruces might be added in the future.

+## Solution Approach

+Having worked with data pipelines before, I knew the main challenge was in figuring out which tools to use for the ETL process, and how to integrate it with the source and destination.
+So I spent a lot of time figuring out what tools AWS provides for handling _Data Ingestion_, _Monitoring_, _Cost Analysis_, _Data Analysis_, and _Data Warehousing_.
+Once I had a decent grasp of the main tools, I started putting the solution together, trying to account for future sources.

 ## Data Ingestion and Orchestration